Gana Misra

 You're an investor trying to understand whether to buy stock in a promising tech company.
 You download their annual report and find yourself staring at a 200-page document filled with dense legal jargon, repetitive warnings about "routine" lawsuits, and the same boilerplate language you've seen in dozens of other filings.
 Sound familiar?
 If you've ever felt overwhelmed by corporate disclosure documents, you're not alone—and thankfully, help has arrived.

-The Securities and Exchange Commission has been quietly revolutionizing how companies communicate with investors, stripping away decades of regulatory bloat to create something revolutionary: disclosure documents that people actually want to read.
+The Securities and Exchange Commission has been systematically reforming how companies communicate with investors, stripping away decades of regulatory bloat to create something notable: disclosure documents that are substantially shorter, clearer, and more useful to investors.

 The Breaking Point: When "More" Became "Too Much"

 For years, corporate America operated under a simple but flawed principle: when in doubt, disclose everything.
 The result?
-Annual reports that could double as doorstops and quarterly filings that read like legal encyclopedias.
+Annual reports that grew to extraordinary length and quarterly filings that read like legal encyclopedias.
+According to SEC staff analysis, the average length of 10-K filings increased by more than 50% between 2000 and 2015 (SEC, 2016).
 Companies were drowning in compliance costs, investors were drowning in information overload, and everyone was asking the same question: "How did we get here?"

 The Great Disclosure Diet: Cutting the Fat, Keeping the Meat

-In March 2019, the SEC delivered on its promise with comprehensive amendments that fundamentally changed how companies talk to investors.
-Think of it as putting corporate disclosures on a strict diet—eliminating the junk while preserving all the essential nutrients investors need to make informed decisions.
+In March 2019, the SEC delivered on its promise with comprehensive amendments to Regulation S-K that fundamentally changed how companies talk to investors.
+The reforms eliminated outdated requirements while preserving the information investors need to make informed decisions.

 Operation: Eliminate the Echo Chamber